wdfk-prog/canfestival-rtt/README.md

 This is a package for RT-Thread operating system.

-Forked from the gbcwbz ：https://github.com/gbcwbz/canfestival-rtt
+Forked from the CanFestival-3 project https://bitbucket.org/Mongo/canfestival-3-asc

 # CanFestival